Reece4000/Reece4000/README.md

 I'm a bioscience graduate, currently undertaking an online MSc in Computer Science from the University of Bath.

-My goal is to expand my knowledge of the practical and theoretical concepts of computer science, and hopefully transition towards a career which involves software development.
+My goal is to expand my knowledge of the practical and theoretical concepts of computer science, and hopefully transition towards a career involving software development.